 ---

 Understanding MotherDuck's storage lifecycle is crucial for optimizing costs and managing data effectively.
-Unlike traditional databases where deleted data is immediately freed, MotherDuck implements a sophisticated multi-stage storage system that ensures data safety while providing cost transparency.
+Unlike traditional databases where deleted data is immediately freed, MotherDuck implements a multi-stage storage system that ensures data safety while providing cost transparency.
 This system is particularly important for organizations that share data, use zero-copy cloning, or need to understand their storage footprint for billing purposes.

 ## Storage lifecycle overview